 This feat brought 455 delegations from 107 countries to Brazil between 2011 and 2016 to learn about topics such as conditional cash transfer programs, food and nutritional security, social welfare, productive inclusion, and monitoring and assessment.

-The WWP is the result of a cooperative effort formalized in 2013 among the Ministry of Social and Agrarian Development (MDSA) — the former Ministry of Social Development and the Fight Against Hunger — the Institute for Applied Economic Research (Ipea), the United Nations Development Program’s International Policy Center for Inclusive Growth (IPC-IG), and the World Bank.
+The WWP is the result of a cooperative effort formalized in 2013 among the Ministry of Social and Agrarian Development (MDSA) — the former Ministry of Social Development and the Fight Against Hunger — the Institute for Applied Economic Research (Ipea), the International Policy Centre for Inclusive Growth (IPC-IG), and the World Bank.

 Producing technical content—case studies, fact sheets, videos, seminars, and more—in English, Spanish, Portuguese, and French, the WWP’s target audience consists of public policymakers and administrators, in addition to researchers and the general public.